Michael De Luca

 Michael De Luca (born August 13, 1965) is an American film executive, writer, and film producer.
 He is also the former president of New Line Cinema and head of production of DreamWorks Pictures.
-De Luca formerly served as the chairman of the Metro-Goldwyn-Mayer and currently serves as a co-chairperson and CEO of Warner Bros.
+De Luca formerly served as chairman of Metro-Goldwyn-Mayer and currently serves as co-chair and CEO of Warner Bros.
 Pictures along with Pamela Abdy.

 Early life

 De Luca was born and raised in Brooklyn, New York.
 His mother was a German-Jewish immigrant, and his father, who was Italian American and Catholic, worked at ConEdison.
 De Luca began pursuing a career in show business and joined New Line Cinema as an intern while attending New York University's Tisch School of the Arts.
 In 1986, he accepted a full-time position at New Line as a story editor.
 De Luca completed his degree from Tisch School of the Arts in 1995.